Imagined Futures: Utopian and Dystopian Visions of Technological Progress (ASTU 400P 001)

 Faculty Sponsor: Dr. Mark Schmidt

-Disney Revisited: Spectatorship, Identity and Society (FIST Course Code TBA)
+Disney Revisited: Spectatorship, Identity and Society (FIST 434D 001)

 Coordinator: Jemma Dashkewytch